annhanlon/essays/dh2023/README.md

 ## Milwaukee Polonia

-.ve-media height=400px width=75% https://collections.lib.uwm.edu/iiif/info/mke-polonia/36847/manifest.json right
+.ve-media https://collections.lib.uwm.edu/iiif/info/mke-polonia/36847/manifest.json fit right static

 In its day, Milwaukee’s ==Polish-American=={Q1189552} community was among the largest in the United States.
 The first Polish inhabitant of Milwaukee arrived as early as 1842, and by the turn of the century Polish-Americans formed the second largest ethnic group in the city.